Falsification of history in Azerbaijan

-The medieval Armenian monastery of Gandzasar in the historically Armenian-populated Nagorno-Karabakh.
-The monastery was built by Hasan-Jalal and until the 19th century. was the center of the Aghvan (Caucasian Albanian) Catholicosate of the Armenian Apostolic Church.
-According to Azerbaijani scientists, this means the Caucasian Albanian ethnicity of its builders.
+The medieval Armenian Gandzasar monastery in the historically Armenian-populated Nagorno-Karabakh, built by Hasan-Jalal, was the center of the Armenian Apostolic Church's Aghvan (Caucasian Albanian) Catholicosate until the 19th century.
+Azerbaijani writers say this means its builders were ethnic Caucasian Albanians.

-According to many scholars, the historical research carried out in Azerbaijan with state support has been falsified to exalt the Caucasian Albanians as the alleged ancestors of Azerbaijanis and to provide a historical basis for territorial disputes with Armenia.
-At the same time, the task is, firstly, to root Azerbaijanis in the territory of Azerbaijan, and secondly, to cleanse the latter of the Armenian heritage.
-Historians which have documented this campaign include Victor Schnirelmann, Anatoly Yakobson, Vladimir Zakharov, Mikhail Meltyukhov, Hasan Javadi, Philip L. Kohl and George Bournoutian.
+According to many scholars, the historical research carried out in Azerbaijan with state support has been falsified to exalt the Caucasian Albanians as the alleged ancestors of Azerbaijanis and to provide a historical basis for territorial disputes with Armenians.
+Much of this false historiography aims to root Azerbaijanis in the territory of Azerbaijan, cleanse it of Armenian heritage, and depict Armenians as newcomers.